CreativePenguin/angular-bg-forms/README.md

 Angular is used to build website.
 API calls are made to <https://www.dnd5eapi.co/> to get the list of all spells in dnd.
 TailwindCSS and Material are used for styling components, and organizing the layout.
 Testing is done with Karma.
 Documentation is built with compodoc, and deployed to github pages using github actions.
+Local testing of github actions was using act by nektos.
 Deployment is handled by firebase.

 ## Pages